-NRS 637B.080 Applicability of chapter.

-The provisions of this chapter do not apply to any person who:

-- 1. Holds a current credential issued by the Department of Education pursuant to chapter 391 of NRS and any regulations adopted pursuant thereto and engages in the practice of audiology or speech-language pathology within the scope of that credential; - 2.
-Is employed by the Federal Government and engages in the practice of audiology or speech-language pathology within the scope of that employment; - 3.
-Is a student enrolled in a program or school approved by the Board, is pursuing a degree in audiology or speech-language pathology and is clearly designated to the public as a student; or - 4.
-Holds a current license issued pursuant to chapters 630 to 637, inclusive, 640 to 641D, inclusive, or 653 of NRS, - ⇒ and who does not engage in the private practice of audiology or speech-language pathology in this State.
+A. NRS 637B.080 Applicability of chapter.
+The provisions of this chapter do not apply to any person who: Holds a current credential issued by the Department of Education pursuant to chapter 391 of NRS and any regulations adopted pursuant thereto or after and engages in the practice of audiology or speech-language pathology within the scope of that credential; ALTERNATE Holds a current endorsement issued on or before September 30, 2026 by the Department of Education pursuant to chapter 391 of NRS and any regulations adopted pursuant thereto or after and engages in the practice of audiology or speech-language pathology only within the scope of that credential as an employee of a public educational institution, and does not engage in private or contracted practice for any other entity.
+FOR REVIEW: For further discussion following March 2024 meeting.
+Note possible conflict with proposed minimum SLPA education at bachelor's level + NRS 637B.080 Both Nevada OT & PT NRS Chapters include similar applicability sections: NRS 640.029 2.
+Is employed by the Federal Government and engages in the practice of audiology or speech-language pathology within the scope of that employment; NDE sunsetting bachelor's level staff & "grandfathering" current endorsement holders.
+NRS 640A.070 3.
+Is a student enrolled in a program or school approved by the Board, is pursuing a degree in audiology or speech-language pathology and is clearly designated to the public as a student; or Holds a current license issued pursuant to chapters 630 to 637, inclusive, 640 to 641D, inclusive, or 653 of NRS, → and who does not engage in the private practice of audiology or speech-language pathology in this State.